altruios/namshubettulpa/public/namshubettulpa/chapters/confrontation.md

 `
 ~And it worked~
-*Her bones let out a snap as they bound together*
-~A coldness left her stomach and her heart as a heat rushed into her bruised rib~ ~It healed rapidly, but she was immediately hungry, worse... starving~ ~She was breathing rapidly~
+*Her bones let out a snap as they bound together* ~Heat rushed into her bruised rib, her stomach and her heart ~ ~It healed rapidly, but she was immediately hungry, worse... starving~ ~She was breathing rapidly~
 ~She had not accounted for the energy use of healing, there's a reason people stay in bed for it~